lazerwalker/blog/_posts/2024-10-06-steam-deck-mod.md

     <a href="/images/steam-deck.jpeg"><img src="/images/steam-deck.jpeg" alt="A Steam Deck with a translucent purple-and-blue shell and metallic green buttons" style='max-height: 400px'></a>
 </center>

-This was an extremely fiddly mod, even as someone extremely experienced in working with electronics and reshells, so I wanted to write up a few notes on things that weren't well covered by the guides I used.
+This was an extremely fiddly mod, even as someone very experienced in working with electronics and reshells, so I wanted to write up a few notes on things that weren't well covered by the guides I used.

 This won't supplant any of the disassembly/installation guides out there (I primarily jumped between iFixit's [screen replacement guide](https://www.ifixit.com/Guide/Steam+Deck+Screen+Replacement/148986) and ExtremeRate's [official shell replacement video](https://www.youtube.com/watch?v=0tBE10fSYBc), and I've heard people recommend JSAUX's instructional video as well), but is more or less a list of "things I had to figure out for myself and wish I'd known going in".

-In my case, I was simultaneously installing a new iFixit screen, an ExtremeRate shell, an ExtremeRate set of buttons, and an ExtremeRate clicky button mod.
+In my case, I was simultaneously installing a new iFixit [screen](https://www.ifixit.com/products/steam-deck-512gb-screen), an ExtremeRate [shell](https://amzn.to/4dCIvif), an ExtremeRate [set of buttons](https://amzn.to/3YcB9gD), and an ExtremeRate [clicky button mod](https://amzn.to/3NfjX44).
 Each of these kits theoretically includes all the tools needed for its respective installation, but...

 #### Don't use ExtremeRate's tools
 ExtremeRate gives you a bunch of tools: spudgers, a metal guitar pick, a suctIon cup.
 They all suck.
 In my case, I had extremely high-quality tools provided with my iFixit screen kit, as well as plenty of other screwdrivers, tweezers, and iFixit spudgers/picks/etc lying around.
 If you're not in that situation, and don't already have a good spudger, pry tool, set of tweezers, suction cup, and a few guitar picks, I'd consider picking up a repair kit from iFixit.
 Definitely do not touch ExtremeRate's metal guitar pick, using a metal tool is very likely to damage your device.